Club Drugs Withdrawal Symptoms, Timeline, and Detox

 Despite a number of online reports stating that GHB is safe to use, there is a documented withdrawal syndrome associated with discontinuing GHB.
 The withdrawal process is similar to a combination of alcohol withdrawal and benzodiazepine withdrawal that appears to occur in three discrete stages:

-• Finally, a period of extended episodic symptoms that begin after about one week following discontinuation and last for an additional week.
-Symptoms include:
+Finally, a period of extended episodic symptoms—which may include intermittent episodes of the symptoms listed in the sections above—can begin after about one week following discontinuation and last for about one week.
+Additionally, the potential for seizures is also documented at any stage in the withdrawal process.

 LSD Withdrawal